Resistor basics for beginners (Easy Guide, 2024)

-A resistor is the most used component in almost every electronics circuit.
+A resistor is the most used component in almost every electronic circuit.
 You will find its application from DIY circuits and projects to commercial products.

-In the rest of this article, I will share some basics of the resistor, what is a resistor, what it does in circuits, some important circuit design accepts, how to measure it, and test it before placing it on real circuit boards, and so much more.
+In the rest of this article, I will share some basics of the resistor, what is a resistor, what it does in circuits, how to measure it, and test it before placing it on real circuit boards.

 Resistor basics & testing

 The same goes for electronics conductors.
-The conductor resists when we want to change them by applying a voltage across it.
-This voltage creates a current flow that the conductor really doesn’t like and thus opposes it.
+The conductor resists when we want to change it by applying a voltage across it.
+This voltage creates a current flow that the conductor doesn’t like and thus opposes it.

-The opposition to the current flow is actually the resistance.
-Since this phenomenon was discovered by Ohm that is why we measure this resistance in Ohms (in the honor of his contribution).
+The opposition to the current flow is the resistance.
+Since this phenomenon was discovered by Ohm that is why we measure this resistance in Ohms.

-Now, this resistance is really important, and we can use them for many useful situations.
-For example, if there were no resistance then an infinite amount of current would flow, and it will burn and damage everything, and no electronics would be possible.
+Now, this resistance is really important, and we can use it for many useful situations.
+For example, if there were no resistance then an infinite amount of current would flow, and it would burn and damage everything, and no electronics would be possible.

 We understood the importance of the resistance and created a separate component in our labs called the resistor which provides resistance to flow of current flow.

 In short, we learned the phenomenon of resistance from conductors.
-But putting a wire conductor in real time circuit is not practical.
+However, putting a wire conductor in real real-time circuit is not practical.
 Thus, we designed our own component called the resistor that offers resistance according to our own specifications.
 And we can put them in our circuit effectively.

-I guess you got a simple idea of a resistor.
+I guess you have a simple idea of a resistor.
 Let’s move on with our topic.

 Circuit symbol of a resistor